danchoi/vmail/README.markdown

 ## Redrawing the screen

-If you run commands in very fast succession, the screen may get messed up.
+If you run commands in very fast succession, the screen may get a little messed up.
 In that case, just force a redraw of the Vim screen with `C-l`.

 ## Customizing colors